 - Credit Mix - 10%

-Payment history and the amount of debt you owe make up over 60% of your score, so these are two important factors to prioritize.
+Payment history and the amount of debt you owe makes up over 60% of your score, so these are two important factors to prioritize.
+The other factors are something to keep in mind, but they won’t be a major concern until your credit score is in the 700s.

 Building Credit Tip #1: Get a Starter Credit Card